jlondonno/exchange2slack/README.md

     Visit https://api.slack.com/applications
     There you must create the app with a name equal to exchange2slack.
     When you create the app, Slack will provide to you the client secret.
-This Value must be replaced in the config.ini file in the slack_apikey client_secret entry
+This Value must be replaced in the config.ini file in the client_secret entry

 # Run Once